+(iv) Use Energy Bid Curves for all available PCLRs, whether submitted by QSEs or ERCOT, including Adjusted Bid Caps as described in Section 4.4.9.4.4, Adjusted Bid Caps.

-(iv) Observe all Competitive and Non-Competitive Constraints; and
+(v) Observe all Competitive and Non-Competitive Constraints; and

-(v) Use Ancillary Service Offers to determine Ancillary Service awards.
+(vi) Use Ancillary Service Offers to determine Ancillary Service awards.

 (c) ERCOT shall archive information and provide monthly summaries of security violations and any binding transmission constraints identified in Step 2 of the SCED process.
 The summary must describe the limiting element (or identified operator-entered constraint with operator’s comments describing the reason and the Resource-specific impacts for any manual overrides).
 ERCOT shall provide the summary to Market Participants on the MIS Secure Area and to the Independent Market Monitor (IMM).